Anomalous Hall effect in rhombohedral graphene: Warped model

 Importantly, in the warped model, all contributions depend on $\tilde w = \frac{w}{v p_0^3}$, it means that $\tilde w$ is a function of ($\epsilon_F, m$).
 Thus, we numerically evaluate angular integrals and plot the full anomalous Hall conductivity as a function of $\epsilon_F/m$, at fixed displacement field $m$, comparing the isotropic and warped models for several values of the warping parameter: Fig.~\ref{fig: full}.
 There we used ab-initio estimates of the parameter $w/\u \approx 9.97 \times 10^{-3} \text{nm}^{-3}$ of the dispersion relation of graphene and 'warped' means the model includes the trigonal-warping term of amplitude $w = 20$ meV for $n = 3$ and $w = 34$ meV $\cdot$ nm for $n = 4$, while for 'isotropic' we set $w=0$ keeping all other parameters unchanged.

-These results suggest that the presence of warping in trilayer graphene reduces the anomalous Hall conductivity, whereas conductivity in tetralayer graphene experiences only a slight increase in the low-energy region.
+These results suggest that the presence of warping increases the absolute value of the anomalous Hall conductivity in trilayer graphene, while in tetralayer graphene, it leads to only a slight decrease at low energies.
 In either case, within the present parameter regime, the impact of warping may be quantitatively relevant, but not qualitatively.